-Sick Leave will be earned at the rate of 5% of all Regular Hours Paid 40 Hr.
-Workweek: 104 Hrs.
-(13 days)

-b.
-Effective with the beginning of the 2014 leave calendar year, Supervisors shall be eligible to use paid sick leave after 30 calendar days of service with the Employer.
+Sick Leave will be earned at the rate of 5% of all Regular Hours Paid b.
+Supervisors shall be eligible to use paid sick leave after 30 calendar days of service with the Employer.
 Supervisors shall earn sick leave as of their date of hire in accordance with the following schedule: